hlynch/Biometry2020/docs/Week-13-lab.md

 We could choose one or the other but at this point, let's leave them both in and try and find the best model we can.

-First, let's do a little review of the four comparison criteria we discussed on Tuesday:
+First, let's do a little review of the three comparison criteria we discussed on Tuesday:

 1. Likelihood (specifically, likelihood ratio)

-2. Mallows Cp

-3. Akaike's Information Criteria (AIC)
+2. Akaike's Information Criteria (AIC)

-4. Bayesian Information Criterion (BIC)
+3. Bayesian Information Criterion (BIC)

 We get the log-likelihood of a model in R using the logLik command